hpyproject/hpyproject.org/posts/2021/05/may-status-update.md

 context at runtime.
 The debug context wraps the original context and tracks all HPy API calls.
 Debug mode already supports finding handles that are leaked (i.e. not closed) and handles that are used after being closed.
-Additional debug features should now be fairly straightforward to add.
+Additional debug features will be fairly straightforward to add, like for example checking for `NULL` pointers or detecting whether the user is trying to call a function without holding the GIL.

 The debug mode is written using HPy itself, so its implementation can be shared by different Python implementations that support HPy.